-Also known as: Neurilemoma, neurinoma, benign Schwannoma, peripheral fibroblastoma.
+Also known as: Neurilemoma, neurinoma, benign Schwannoma, peripheral fibroblastoma

 What is schwannoma?

-Schwannoma is most frequently a benign (non-spreading) tumor of both children and young adults that begins in the Schwann cells (the cells of the membrane that protects the nerves) of any nerve in the body; often in the nerves of head, neck, arms or legs.
+Schwannoma is most frequently a benign (non-spreading) tumor of both children and young adults that begins in the Schwann cells (the cells of the membrane that protects the nerves) of any peripheral nerve in the body; often in the nerves of the head, neck, arms or legs.

 What causes schwannoma?